hexojs/site/source/docs/plugins.md

 ### Plugin

 To use plugin, create a new folder.
-The folder name must `hexo-` prefixed so it could be loaded by Hexo.
+The folder name must be started with `hexo-` so it could be loaded by Hexo.
 The folder must contained 2 files at least.
 One is your code and the other is `package.json`.

 ``` plain
 .